His Majesty's Naval Service: Components as of 2017

-The Royal Fleet Auxiliary operate a fleet of auxiliaries in support of the Royal Navy.
-Royal Fleet Auxiliary personnel are part of the Ministry of Defence civil service.
+The Royal Fleet Auxiliary (RFA) operate a fleet of auxiliaries in support of the Royal Navy.
+RFA personnel are part of the Ministry of Defence civil service.
 Among the many contractors which support the Ministry of Defence and Royal Navy is Serco Marine Services, provided under a private finance initiative.

 Former composition

 The following services were formerly also components of the Naval Service: